 Great, thank you for fetishizing my acne and implying that only people with an acne fetish could ever find me attractive.
 I feel much better now.

 How do you even respond to something like that?
 Sure, grab a Sharpie and use my face as your own personal coloring book, that’s not a totally weird or inappropriate thing to say at all.

 Having acne is hard.
 Being in the public eye with acne is harder.
 Everyone has an opinion, and everyone thinks theirs is correct.
 The internet gives people a platform through which to share their opinions easily and widely, while ignorant of the aftermath effect.
 I, like many others with acne, received a fair share of these uneducated, low-brow comments over the internet, but none to my face.
 These tend to be the meanest comments about acne, because they’re wholly malicious, intended only to hurt and belittle us.

 Talk about centering me out!
 Yes, my acne is on my face for everyone to see, I’m reminded of that every day when I look in the mirror.
 But discussing my acne in a public setting is, in my opinion, completely inappropriate, even though there may be good intentions.
-We may be “among friends” or family, but that really doesn’t matter.
+We may be “among friends” or family, but that really doesn’t matter, it's still considered a mean comment.
 Acne is a disease with diverse and complicated origins.
 It is a completely private matter, despite its unfortunate public visibility.
 If I wanted to talk about it at the dinner table on Christmas, believe me Aunt Sally, I would.
 I don’t bring up your Irritable Bowel Syndrome, don’t bring up my acne.

 These types of mean comments can make us want to stay hidden and away from people; we know we shouldn’t care, but it hurts when people make comments about our acne.